 You’ll also need to consider the amount you’re looking to spend on a home golf simulator, too.
 Cheapies, under the £500 mark, tend to focus data collection on either the physics of your ball or your club, but not both.
 The data collected probably isn’t going to be the most accurate either, so cheap ones are more for fun than honing any particular skill.

 Simulators above £500 offer a little more data output, and are probably good for novices and intermediates looking to perfect their swing.
-P3 ProSwing Golf Simulator, for example, is marketed under £1,000 and offers input such as club head face angle, swing tempo and ball speed.
+The Garmin Approach R10, for example, is marketed at just over £500 and offers input such as club head face angle, swing tempo, ball speed and more.

 You could be looking to go as far as £5,000 for a top-notch simulator.
 Models such as the Ernest Sports ES16 focus in on all the details, so you can really work on your technique.

 Typically, the simulator is only one part of the system, so when you’re figuring out the numbers, you’ll also need to consider the cost of a simulator mat, a laptop or computer, and most likely a projector and impact screen.
 It’s always a good idea to purchase some netting just in case the occasional shot happens to go awol, too.